ilovedadata/ilovedadata.github.io/README.md

 #### Sources
-`The data comes from the naruto fandom website https://naruto.fandom.com/wiki/List_of_Animated_Media`
+`The data comes from the naruto fandom website https://naruto.fandom.com/wiki/List_of_Animated_Media, The kanji stroke counts are found at https://en.wikipedia.org/wiki/List_of_j%C5%8Dy%C5%8D_kanji, The plots of the episodes of the anime are at https://en.wikipedia.org/wiki/Naruto`